privacyguides/privacyguides.org/docs/basics/common-threats.en.md

 - Payment method correlation

 Therefore your goals could be to segregate your online identities from each other, to blend in with other users, and simply to avoid giving out identifying information to anyone as much as possible.

+<span class="pg-brown" title="Protects you from advertising network tracking">:material-advertisements: AdTech Tracking</span>

+A subset of this many people are concerned about is tracking by the advertising industry.
+Massive ad networks operated by Google and Facebook span the internet far beyond just the sites they control, tracking your actions along the way.
+Using tools like adblockers to block network requests to their servers, and reading privacy policies of the services you use to ensure your data isn't being used or shared for marketing purposes are some effective things you can do to avoid the misuse of your data.

 ## Limiting Public Information